andrius-siup/recipe-book/README.md

  * Clicking the Edit button the user will be routed to the Edit recipe page.
  * Clicking the Delete button, the confirmation message will popup with two buttons Agree and Close.
     * Clicking Agree, the recipe will be removed from the website and database, and the user will be routed to his profile page.
-    * Clicking Close button, the user will be back to single recipe page.
+    * Clicking the Close button, the user will be back to the single recipe page.
 * Clicking the Home button, the user will be routed to the home page.

 ### Edit Recipe
-The Edit recipe has features to edit recipe form same like user was used to add recipe.
-Only recipe owner and website admin can edit recipe.
-There is CANCEL button that will bring you back into single recipe page, and button EDIT RECIPE will update recipe will new text and routed you to the single recipe page.
-The all edited data will be stored into MongoDB and redirected into others pages.
-The form has placeholder with icon that will move up when the user click into field.
+The Edit recipe has features to edit recipe form same as the user was used to adding a recipe.
+Only recipe owners and website admin can edit recipes.
+There is a CANCEL button that will bring you back to a single recipe page, and the button EDIT RECIPE will update the recipe will new text and routed you to the single recipe page.
+All edited data will be stored in MongoDB and redirected to others pages.
+The form has a placeholder with an icon that will move up when the user clicks into the field.
- If the user leave the input field empty and clicked submit button will display an error message, also input line change colours.
+ If the user leaves the input field empty and clicked submit button will display an error message, also the input line change colors.

-* The CHOOSE CATEGORY field has list of categories that user can pick up and change for his recipe.
+* The CHOOSE CATEGORY field has a list of categories that the user can pick up and change for his recipe type.
-* The Recipe Name field a user can simple edit text, final input must be 5-50 characters long.
+* The Recipe Name field a user can edit text, the final input must be 5-50 characters long.
-* The Ingredients List field a user can simple edit, final input must be 5- 3000 characters long and can be separated on new line for final display all text into array.
+* The Ingredients List field a user can edit, the final input must be 5- 3000 characters long and can be separated on a new line for final display all text into an array.
-* The form Instructions field a user can simple edit, final input must be input 5- 3000 characters long text and can be separated on new line for final display all text into array.
+* The form Instructions field a user can edit, the final input must be input 5- 3000 characters long text and can be separated on a new line for final display all text into an array.
-* The form IMG URL field the user can simple edit, final input must be image address, and has to be 5-300 characters long.
+* The form IMG URL field the user can edit, the final input must be image address and has to be 5-300 characters long.
-* The Preparation Time field a user can simple edit, final input must be number 0-120.
+* The Preparation Time field a user can edit, the final input must be a number from 0-120.
-* The Cooking Time field a user can simple edit, final input must be number 0-120.
+* The Cooking Time field a user can edit, the final input must be a number from 0-120.
-* The Serving field a user can simple edit, final input must be number 1-10.
+* The Serving field a user can edit, the final input must be a number from 1-10.
 * The Edit Recipe button has color change when the user is over the button, redirected user to single recipe page with new changes that user made.
-* The CANCEL button redirected back to single recipe page.
+* The CANCEL button redirected back to the single recipe page.

 ### Manage Categories
 The Manage Categories page features are that only website admin has access to this page.
-There is a button to Add Category, which will route the admin to add category page.
+There is a button to Add a Category, which will route the admin to add category page.
  Also on the page are displayed all categories that the admin created.
-In the single category card, there are category name and two buttons: Edit and Delete.
+In the single category card, there is a category name and two buttons: Edit and Delete.
 * Clicking the Edit button the admin will be routed to the Edit category page.
 * Clicking the Delete button, the confirmation message will pop up with two buttons: Agree and Close.
     * Clicking Agree button the Category will be deleted from the page and from the database.